-Space42 Debuts On Abu Dhabi Securities Exchange Following Merger Of Bayanat And Yahsat
+Space42 Debuts on Abu Dhabi Securities Exchange Following Merger of Bayanat and Yahsat

-Space42 advances the UAE's Space and AI Strategies and will be a strategic asset in diversifying the nation's Economy Peng Xiao, Group CEO of G42 rang the ADX market opening bell to celebrate this significant milestone Space42 will trade on ADX under the“SPACE42” ticker

-ABU DHABI, United Arab Emirates, Oct.
-01, 2024 (GLOBE NEWSWIRE) -- Space42 (ADX: SPACE42) made its trading debut on the Abu Dhabi Securities Exchange (ADX) today following the successful merger completion of Bayanat, a leading AI-powered geospatial solutions provider, and Al Yah Satellite Communications Company P.J.S.C.
-(Yahsat), the UAE's flagship satellite solutions provider.
-Space42 is the UAE's new AI-powered SpaceTech company with a global reach.
+Abu Dhabi, UAE, October 01, 2024 – Space42 (ADX: SPACE42) made its trading debut on the Abu Dhabi Securities Exchange (ADX) today following the successful merger completion of Bayanat, a leading AI-powered geospatial solutions provider, and Al Yah Satellite Communications Company P.J.S.C.
+(Yahsat), the UAE’s flagship satellite solutions provider.
+Space42 is the UAE’s new AI-powered SpaceTech company with a global reach.

 Integrating Bayanat’s advanced geospatial analytics and Yahsat’s leading satellite communications with AI capabilities enables Space42 to address the rapidly evolving needs of the global SpaceTech industry.
 The combined capabilities deliver advanced business intelligence solutions to governments, enterprises, and communities.